modders-anonymous/sanguine-rose/README.md

       + ...
     + wabbajack.exe

-## Workflow using github
+## Workflow Using GitHub

-We assume that the mo2git-based github project is already setup to use mo2git.
-Let's name it COLLAB.
-One example of such a project is [KTA](https://github.com/KTAGirl/KTA).
-Now, to collaborate, you need to:
+So, let’s assume you’ve got your hands at a mo2git-based GitHub project.
+We’ll call it COLLAB.
+An example of this kind of project is [KTA](https://github.com/KTAGirl/KTA).
+Here’s how to work with it:

-- install Wabbajack image using the link from the COLLAB project, OR build it from COLLAB's GitHub directly.
+1. Install the Wabbajack image using the link from the COLLAB project or build it straight from COLLAB’s GitHub.
-  + all the usual Wabbajack stuff (pristine Skyrim folder, etc.) has to be followed
+   - Make sure to follow all the usual Wabbajack steps (like having a pristine Skyrim folder).
-  + in a properly setup COLLAB project, you'll get an MO2 installation, with most of the tools (Bodyslide, FNIS, etc. etc.) already installed as a part of it.
+   - In a well-set-up COLLAB project, you’ll get an MO2 installation with most tools (like Bodyslide, FNIS, etc.) already set up.
-  + as a part of this process, you will setup Downloads folder - and download your archives there (of course, you may use your existing Downloads folder, you do have one, don't you? :wink:)
+   - You’ll also set up your Downloads folder to download your archives (feel free to use your existing Downloads folder, I'm sure you’ve got one, right? 😜).

-- you modify this installed MO2 (using MO2 etc.), making that small change you want to contribute (everything goes in small changes, this is the way we're eating elefants)
+2. Modify your installed modlist in MO2 portable instance (using Mod Organizer and included tools) to make that small change you want to make (think small changes—it’s like eating an elephant one bite at a time).
-  + in a collaborative environment, changes should be as small as possible, and merged as quickly as possible.
-Otherwise, lots of the benefits of github will be lost.
-Not to mention that if you sit in your repo without merging for a while - merging will run into conflicts, and resolving them will become a nightmare.
+   - In a collaborative setup, keep changes small and merge them quickly.
+Otherwise, you’ll lose a lot of the GitHub benefits.
+And if you let your copy sit too long without merging, resolving merge conflicts can get messy.

-- clone github repo of the COLLAB project, and mo2git.
+3. Clone the GitHub repo for the COLLAB project and mo2git.
-- config your folders
+4. Set up your folders:
-   + by default, it is customarily configured that you have C:\Modding\, with WJ project installed within as C:\Modding\<COLLAB-WJ>, with C:\Modding\Github\mo2git, and C:\Modding\Github\<COLLAB> folders.
-In theory, it should work with other setups too (as long as no Windows-specific folders are involved), if not - please report an issue.
+   - By default, you’d set up C:\Modding\, with the WJ project in C:\Modding\<COLLAB-WJ>, and the GitHub stuff in C:\Modding\Github\mo2git and C:\Modding\Github\<COLLAB>.
+It should work with other setups too, but let me know if you hit any issues.

-- run `COLLAB.py -mo2git` from within the repo
+5. Run `COLLAB.py -mo2git` from inside the COLLAB folder.
-   + it will update your C:\Modding\Github\<COLLAB> to reflect your changes.
-This is where the magic happens.
+   - This is where the magic happens.
+It will update your C:\Modding\Github\<COLLAB> to show your changes.
-   + even though it is written in single-threaded Python - it usually finishes within a few minutes.
+   - Even though it’s written in single-threaded Python, it usually wraps up in just a few minutes.

-- now, you have your modified C:\Modding\Github\<COLLAB>.
-From here, you can see the differences, and commit directly to the project (if you have permissions), or submit a pull request.
+6. Now you’ve got your modified C:\Modding\Github\COLLAB.
+Now you can see the differences and commit directly to the project (if you’ve got permissions) or submit a pull request.
-   + to merge:
+   - To merge:
-      + EVERY TIME you pull into \Modding\Github\COLLAB, you MUST run `COLLAB.py -git2mo` (it is DIFFERENT from the one above 🤯).
-It will try to update your \Modding\COLLAB project with the new changes from the Github.
+     - Every time you pull into \Modding\Github\COLLAB, you *have to* run `COLLAB.py -git2mo` (yep, that’s different from the one above 🤯).
+This updates your \Modding\COLLAB project with new changes from GitHub.
-      + if a new COLLAB Wabbajack was released while you were working, you may need to install this new Wabbajack file.
-Make sure to install it to a SEPARATE folder - like C:\\Modding\COLLAB-WJ2\ ❗, while using THE SAME Downloads folder. mo2git doesn't use this install as such - but while making it, WJ will download new files, and update its databases - and these ARE used by mo2git.
+     - If a new COLLAB Wabbajack was released while you were working, you’ll need to install that new Wabbajack file to a SEPARATE folder—like C:\\Modding\COLLAB-WJ2\ ❗—but still use the same Downloads folder. mo2git doesn’t use this COLLAB-WJ2 install as is, but WJ will download new files and update its databases, which mo2git will use.
-      * After doing it - continue your merge efforts.
-As long as your changes don't modify the same files in COLLAB as the changes coming from Github - you're fine.
-In case of conflicts over the same files - for text files, usual Github merge logic applies, for binary ones (such as esps) mo2git tries to keep changes as separate as possible, so it might be possible to merge anyway.
-However, with binary files, there is always a risk that the conflict will be not easily resolvable.
-Actually, it may happen in any kind of Github development, and not only with binary files.
-Fortunately, IRL it happens quite rarely.
+     - After that, keep merging your changes.
+As long as your edits don’t mess with the same files as the new GitHub changes, you’re golden.
+If there are conflicts, the usual GitHub merge rules apply for text files, and mo2git tries to keep binary file changes separate, so sometimes it’ll still work out.
+Just know that conflicts can still happen, but it’s pretty rare IRL.
-   + ([Github Desktop](https://desktop.github.com/download/) is HIGHLY recommended here, but if you're a fan of command-line git, it will also do).
+     - ([Github Desktop](https://desktop.github.com/download/) is super recommended, but if you love the command line, that works too!)

-- you're done with your change.
+7. You’re all done with your change!

-- to pull new version - in addition to usual pulling github, and similar to the merge described above, you need to:
+8. To pull the new version, you’ll need to:
-   + pull new version of \Modding\Github\COLLAB
+   - Pull the new version of \Modding\Github\COLLAB
-   + if available, install new Wabbajack to \Modding\COLLAB-WJ2
+   - If available, install the new Wabbajack to \Modding\COLLAB-WJ2
-   + run `COLLAB.py -git2mo`
+   - Run `COLLAB.py -git2mo`

-I know it is quite complicated, especially for ppl coming from traditionally non-collaborative modding scene, but the benefits of collaborative development of modlists, where one person can deal with NPCs, another with environment, another with ENB, another with scripting, and so on - are truly enormous.
+I know it sounds complicated, especially if you’re used to solo modding, but the perks of working together on modlists, like one person handling NPCs, another tweaking the environment, and someone else working on ENB or scripting—are huge!